recognizegroup/capacitor-plugin-msauth/README.md

     scopes: ['<scopes, defaults to no scopes>'],
     keyHash: '<Android only, the key hash as obtained above>',
     authorityType: '<AAD/B2C/CIAM>',
-});
+    authorityUrl: '<To sign the user into a specific CIAM tenant, configure with a specific authority.
+For example: https://xxx.ciamlogin.com/dddd5555-eeee-6666-ffff-00001111aaaa>', });

 const accessToken = result.accessToken;